GAN Compression: Efficient Architectures for Interactive Conditional GANs: Conclusion

 \section{Conclusion}

 In this work, we proposed a general-purpose compression framework for reducing the computational cost and model size of generators in conditional GANs.
 We have used knowledge distillation and neural architecture search to alleviate training instability and to increase the model efficiency.
-Extensive experiments have shown that our method can compress several conditional GAN models while preserving the visual quality.
-Future work includes reducing the latency of models and efficient architectures for generative video models~\cite{wang2018video,vondrick2016generating}.
+Extensive experiments have shown that our method can compress several conditional GAN models and the visual quality is better preserved compared to competing methods.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-We thank NSF Career Award \#1943349, MIT-IBM Watson AI Lab, Adobe, Intel, Samsung and AWS machine learning research award for supporting this research.
-We thank Ning Xu, Zhuang Liu, Richard Zhang, and Antonio Torralba for helpful comments.
+We thank National Science Foundation, MIT-IBM Watson AI Lab, Adobe, Samsung for supporting this research.
+We thank Ning Xu, Zhuang Liu, Richard Zhang, Taesung Park, and Antonio Torralba for helpful comments.
 We thank NVIDIA for donating the Jetson AGX Xavier that runs our \href{https://www.youtube.com/playlist?list=PL80kAHvQbh-r5R8UmXhQK1ndqRvPNw_ex}{demo}.